All Episodes

 You know, it's the right refinery transition, which happens every year at this time.

-But more importantly, it's what's happening overseas, and particularly with Ukraine and with uh the Hooties and the cost of transporting crude across the globe.
+But more importantly, it's what's happening overseas, and particularly with Ukraine and with the Hooties and the cost of transporting crude across the globe.

 That's what we're seeing right now.

-Uh the problem with higher pump prices is that U.S. producers, we're kind of tapped out on our private lands.
+The problem with higher pump prices is that U.S. producers, we're kind of tapped out on our private lands.

-If the administration hadn't put a stop work on all the federal lands, we'd have about 20% extra capacity coming online right now, and that's where we're at.
+If the administration hadn't put a stop work on all the federal lands, we'd have about 20% extra capacity coming online right now.

-When you talk about the foreseeable future, give me a time frame.
+When you talk about the foreseeable future, give me a timeframe.

-Well, again, it's always uh always uh it depends on what happens overseas, but uh obviously I think we're gonna see high prices through the summer for sure.
+But obviously, I think we're going to see high prices through the summer for sure.

 There's just not a lot of extra wiggle room.